-Under CASR Part 175.D - Aeronautical Information Management - Aeronautical Data Originators, ADO's have a responsibility to advise Airservices of the names of all nominated NOTAM Authorised Persons for the ADO.
+Under CASR Part 175.D - Aeronautical Information Management - Aeronautical Data Originators, an ADO has a responsibility to advise Airservices of the names of all nominated NOTAM Authorised Persons for the ADO.

 All nominated NOTAM Authorised Persons are required to create a NIS user account and provide the username to the nominated Group Manager for addition to the NOTAM Group.